• Menu

 8. Snowshoe, Nordic Ski or Fat Tire Bike

-If you have ever wanted to try nordic classic skiing or skate skiing, the Vail Nordic Center is the place for you.
+If you have ever wanted to try Nordic classic skiing or skate skiing, the Vail Nordic Center is the place for you.
 In addition, there are snowshoeing trails and fat bike trails.
 You can rent whatever equipment you need, or even take a lesson.
 Then head out on 17 kilometers of groomed trails.

 7. Ice Bumper Cars at Dobson Ice Arena